mfathiabdallah/mfathiabdallah.github.io/more_about_me.md

 <h1 align="center">Fund</h1>

 ### 2018
-[VLIRUOS Global Minds Grant](https://www.ugent.be/en/research/funding/devcoop/globalmindsfund.htm) from [Ghent University](https://www.ugent.be/en) for my side project "MYCOSUGAR" to enrich our knowledge on mycotoxin occurrence in sugarcane as an important cash crop in Africa.
+[VLIRUOS Global Minds Grant](https://www.ugent.be/en/research/funding/devcoop/globalmindsfund.htm) from [Ghent University](https://www.ugent.be/en) for the side project "MYCOSUGAR" to enrich our knowledge on mycotoxin occurrence in sugarcane as an important cash crop in Africa.
+Role: Principle Researcher

 ### 2021
-[VLIRUOS Global Minds Grant](https://www.ugent.be/en/research/funding/devcoop/globalmindsfund.htm) for another project "AF-CYSTIN-milk" to assess the incidence of aflatoxin M1 and microcystin-LR in water buffalo milk from Philippines and their potential _in vitro_ toxic interaction.
+[VLIRUOS Global Minds Grant](https://www.ugent.be/en/research/funding/devcoop/globalmindsfund.htm) for the project "AF-CYSTIN-milk" to assess the incidence of aflatoxin M1 and microcystin-LR in water buffalo milk from Philippines and their potential _in vitro_ toxic interaction.
+Role: Principle Researcher